My favorite recipe for cheesy, creamy, garlicky, crazy-delicious scalloped potatoes.

 Who wants some??

 Over the years, I’ve had lots of you ask if you can prep this scalloped potatoes recipe in advance, and the answer is yes!
-You can either:
+Just bake the scalloped potatoes and let them cool completely to room temperature.
+Then cover tightly and refrigerate for up to 3 days.
+Then bake covered (with foil) at 350° for 30 minutes, or until warmed through.

 Can you freeze this recipe?
 Unfortunately, I don’t recommend it.
 Neither the potatoes nor cream sauce freeze well.